Dan2552/SublimeTextSwiftAutocomplete/README.md

 ## How it works

-- `main.py`: this file is entry point to the application - `on_query_completions` is an event handler method provided by Sublime Text's API, so Sublime Text will call the method when attempting to autocomplete.
+- `subl.py`: this file is entry point to the plugin from Sublime - `on_query_completions` is an event handler method provided by Sublime Text's API, so Sublime Text will call the method when attempting to autocomplete.
 - `subl_source_kitten.py` is purely to convert output from SourceKitten into Sublime autocompletions.
 - `source_kitten.py` communicates with the `sourcekitten` - exactly in the same way as you would from a bash shell.
 Parses the output from JSON into Python objects.
+- `swift_project.py` deals with the "project" (i.e. which source files should be passed in to SourceKitten)

+## Running tests
+- Run the test runner: `./run_tests`

 ## What works